Australias Groves Doubles Up At Vuelta - UrduPoint

 Tour de France champion Jonas Vingegaard, of Jumbo-Visma, is fourth overall, 37 seconds off the lead.

-Groves, 24, controlled the sprint, resisting pressure from Ganna who was still able to collect 60 points to consolidate his hold on the green jersey for points leader.
+Groves, 24, controlled the sprint, resisting pressure from Ganna and was able to collect 60 points to consolidate his hold on the green jersey for points leader.

+"It's a fantastic feeling to win two stages in a row - especially in the green jersey," Groves said.

-The end of the stage was marked by a fall just over three kilometres from the finish which split the leading bunch.
+"It was another hectic finale with a lot of roundabouts.
+On top of the climbing, there was some wind, which made it all nervous."
+The end of the stage was marked by a fall just over three kilometres from the finish which split the leading bunch as a run of nine roundabouts tested the riders' patience.

 Meanwhile, the start of the stage saw Jayco-AlUla team leader Eddie Dunbar forced to retire after a fall in the neutralised zone while Italy's Filippo Zana was also forced out with stomach pain.